 THE ART OF EARL NOREM

-Earl Norem is one of several illustrators who have contributed artwork to the world of the Masters Of The Universe.
+Earl Norem (1924 - 2015) was one of several illustrators who contributed artwork to the world of the Masters Of The Universe.
 His MOTU paintings represent just a small part of the comic book artwork he has produced over the years.

 On this page there are many examples of Earl Norem's work, including MOTU illustrations and many other fine drawings and paintings from his long career.
 Visitors to this site may remember the illustration he contributed to the comics that accompanied the 2002 line.
 To see that painting, which was quite possibly his last published MOTU illustration, click here.